jeromeetienne/threex/src/marbletable/README.md

 ## TODOs

-* keep mute status
+* TODO make a load/save for the renderingProfile
-  * handle a setting saved in LocalStorage
+  * used for custom renderingProfile
 * handle profile
   * renderingProfile.js
   * renderingProfile.skymapEnabled